Associate Professor of Immunology and Infectious Diseases

-Malaria is a leading cause of death in tropical and subtropical regions.
-The Plasmodium parasite that causes malaria is transmitted by the biting of female Anopheles mosquitoes.
-In Africa, the major mosquito vector is Anopheles gambiae.
-Females of this species have a high reproductive capacity that is ensured by a single mating event (Fig. 1).
-The dependence of this mosquito species on a single mating event for reproduction makes targeting reproductive biology a promising strategy for future vector control.
+Malaria, a leading cause of death in tropical and subtropical regions, is transmitted by the bite of female Anopheles mosquitoes.
+In Africa, where 90% of deaths occur, the major malaria vector is the mosquito Anopheles gambiae.
+Females of this and related species have a high reproductive capacity that is ensured by a single mating event followed by multiple blood feeding cycles (Fig. 1).

 |Figure 1.
 Anopheles gambiae mosquitoes during mating.
 The male mosquito on the left and a bloodfed female on the right.
 Photo courtesy of Sam Cotton UCL.|

 In our research group we study the molecular and behavioral parameters that are key to the ability of Anopheles mosquitoes to transmit malaria, with special emphasis on reproductive biology and vector-Plasmodium interactions.
 Our aim is to provide crucial knowledge to aid the development of new, effective tools for mosquito and malaria control.
 A key component of our research includes fieldwork studies in Africa on mating biology and natural malaria infections.
 These studies, in collaboration with IRSS in Burkina Faso, ICIPE in Kenya and other partners, are expanding our understanding of mosquito reproductive biology, mosquito-microbiota interactions, and natural malaria infections.